-As well as the technical questions regarding your skills and how they relate to the role, you should also be prepared to answer personality and emotion related questions such as;
+As well as the technical questions regarding your skills and how they relate to the role, you should also be prepared to answer personality and emotion-related questions such as;

-“when was the last time you lost your temper?” – it can seem like a bizarre question to be asked but it is fully relevant to finding out what gets you emotionally driven and how you will work in a team environment.
+“When was the last time you lost your temper?” – it can seem like a bizarre question to be asked but it is fully relevant to finding out what gets you emotionally driven and how you will work in a team environment.

-“what is the worst business relationship you have been in?” – hiring managers use questions like this to understand the maturity of the interviewee and a test to see if you are able to recognise your own maturity in such situations.
+“What is the worst business relationship you have been in?” – hiring managers use questions like this to understand the maturity of the interviewee and a test to see if you are able to recognise your own maturity in such situations.

-Think carefully how you answer these types of questions and a good way to stand out in a technical interview is to offer a solution of how you worked around and overcame such conflicts in your team.
+Think carefully about how you answer these types of questions and a good way to stand out in a technical interview is to offer a solution of how you worked around and overcame such conflicts in your team.
 Ultimately showing the interviewer how you communicate in the workplace.

 If you are also applying for a role within a team, the hiring manager/CTO will want to know how you work with others and handle setbacks that arise.
-When answering these types of questions, be sure to give real life work examples.
+When answering these types of questions, be sure to give real-life work examples.